Chummy21/chummy21/README.md

 - 👋 Hi, I’m Chioma Okafor.
-- 👀 I’m interested in DevOps/Cybersecurity
+- 👀 I’m interested in DevOps/Cybersecurity.
-- 🌱 I’m currently upskilling in Cloud Computing
+- 🌱 I’m currently upskilling in Cloud Computing Essentials.
-- 💞️ I’m looking to collaborate on every subject associated with the cloud
+- 💞️ I’m looking to collaborate on every subject associated with the cloud.
 - 📫 You can reach me on https://linkedin.com/in/okafor-chioma/

 <!---